OUR WRITERS IN RESIDENCE

 Described by the BBC as "one of Britain's most consistently accomplished songwriters" and Nick Coleman of The Independent Sunday as "one of the best songwriters we have".

 We are honoured to welcome Boo to launch The Knoydart Songwriting Retreat.

-Shelly Poole is a multi-platinum selling British singer and songwriter who has achieved international success in an ever-increasing variety of musical settings.
+We're thrilled that Shelly Poole is joining us.
+She is a multi-platinum selling British singer and songwriter who has achieved international success in an ever-increasing variety of musical settings.
 The daughter of Brian Poole of the classic 1960s group The Tremeloes, Shelly formed the chart-busting band Alisha’s Attic in the late nineties with her sister Karen.
 Alisha’s Attic scored 4 gold and platinum selling albums and a string of hit singles.

 Shelly is a highly respected award-winning songwriter and has worked closely and had hits with talents as diverse as Janet Jackson, Massive Attack, Jack Savoretti, Mark Ronson, Gary Barlow, Westlife, Ronan Keating, Boyzone, Paloma Faith, Michael Gray, Zucchero, Giorgio Moroder amongst many others.
 Shelly also continues to write with produce and mentor new and emerging artists.

 We're over the moon that Shelly shares this residency with Paul Statham.

 Paul is a multi-platinum selling songwriter and producer whose commercial pop compositions have contributed to around 30 million album sales.
 These include the lead single 'Here With Me' and the title track 'No Angel' from Dido’s US and UK No 1 album ‘No Angel’ (22 million sales) and 2 co-writes and productions on Kylie Minogue's international No 1 album ‘Fever’ (7 million sales).